Amending Transactions

 Compatible Transactions

-• Status: Only unposted Invoices or Credit Notes can be cancelled.
+• Status: Only unposted transactions can be cancelled.

-• Only rejected or pending approval invoices can be cancelled.
+• Only rejected or pending approval documents can be cancelled.

 • If the invoice has been automatically approved by matching with a PO, the cancel option will be unavailable.